vizorvr/patches/documentation/browser/plugins/three_particle_emitter.md

 #Particle Emitter

 ##Description
-Particle emitter generating a point cloud that can beused in a point cloud
+Particle emitter generating a point cloud that can beused in a point cloud.

 ##Inputs
 ###particle count

 ###spawn rate
-the amount of particles to spawn per second
+The amount of particles to spawn per second.

 ###random seed
-seed to initialise the random number generator with
+Seed to initialise the random number generator with.

 ###direction
+The direction the spawned particles.

 ###speed
-speed along direction
+Speed along direction.

 ###spread
-spread around direction
+Spread around direction.

 ###lifetime
-particle lifetime
+Particle lifetime.

 ###gravity
-gravity vector
+Gravity vector.

 ###noise
-amount of noise to apply to movement
+Amount of noise to apply to movement.

 ###geometry
-emit from this geometry
+Emit from this geometry.

 ##Outputs
 ###geometry